SpringTree/jsonschema-to-typings/README.md

 ### Formatters
 Formatter are a runtime option for JSON Schema validators.
 TypeScript declarations are just static type checks at compile time.
-As such the default formatters and custom formatter can not be enforced or declared.
+As such the default formatters and custom formatters can not be enforced or declared.

 ### Null type
 JSON Schema has a `null` type but in TypeScript any type is nullable.